|

 Haakon VII of Norway.
 The 1814 constitution was revived and Norway became a parliamentary democracy.

-After the First World War the Norwegian Labour Party
+After World War I the Norwegian Labour Party

 became increasingly powerful, and is 1935 it came to power.
 Norway was occupied